egmontmika/egmontmika.com/content/blog/how-to-cope-with-short-time-pressure.md

 The question is, what is *important* and *urgent*?
 Not everything important is also urgent.
 And not everything urgent is also important.
 And some things that claim to be both are neither one.

-So let’s have a look at the four options and find out how to deal with them, one by one.
+So let’s have a look at the four options and find out how to cope with them, one by one.

 1. Urgent *and* important. - Do these things right away or as soon as possible.